Technical SEO audit: 2025 checklist for crawlability, speed, mobile, and indexing

 Site Speed

-• Compression: Compress images and other media files.
+• Compression: Compress images and media assets.

 • Minification: Minify CSS, JavaScript, and HTML files.

-• Caching: Implement server and browser caching.
+• Caching: Implement server-side and browser caching.

 HTTPS and Security